-Chris has extensive experience in the litigation of complex intellectual property disputes involving life sciences, software and electronics.
+Chris has extensive experience in the litigation of complex commercial and intellectual property disputes involving life sciences, software and electronics.

 Chris has represented clients throughout the United States and the world in litigation at the trial and appellate court levels, in arbitration and in other alternative dispute resolution proceedings.
-His experience includes trade secret misappropriation under state and federal law, patent infringement cases, inter partes reviews, inventorship disputes, anti-trust claims, and other intellectual property issues.
+His experience includes trade secret misappropriation under state and federal law, false advertising, unfair business practices, patent infringement, inventorship disputes, anti-trust claims, and other intellectual property issues.

-Chris has represented some of the best-known brands around the world, including Amgen, Qualcomm, Oracle, Johnson & Johnson, Meta Platforms, Inc. (formerly Facebook) and Samsung.
-In addition, he has successfully represented semiconductor manufacturing, electronics, software, health care and biotech companies.
+Chris has represented some of the best-known brands around the world, including Hyundai, Amgen, Qualcomm, Oracle, Johnson & Johnson, Meta Platforms, Inc. (formerly Facebook) and Samsung.
+In addition, he has successfully represented consumer products, semiconductor manufacturing, electronics, software, health care and biotech companies.

 Professional Highlights